Financial difficulty assistance

 You can ask us to deal with your financial counsellor or representative rather than dealing with you.
-In this instance, we will require their contact details in writing which can be provided by completing the letter of authority form and sending it to us via email, post or fax.
+In this instance, we will require their contact details in writing which can be provided by completing the Authorised Representative Authority Form – Collections and Financial Difficulty Assistance and sending it to us via email, post or fax.

 If you have a joint account, we can consider your application for assistance and if you ask us to, we can do so without involving the other account holder initially.

 If you are a guarantor and we have made a demand for you to service a default, and you would like to apply for assistance, please contact us to discuss your options.